timescale/docs/timescaledb/how-to-guides/continuous-aggregates/refresh-policies.md

 underlying hypertable since the last refresh.
 Therefore, if only a few buckets need updating, the refresh runs quickly.

+If you have recently dropped data from a hypertable with a continuous aggregate, calling `refresh_continuous_aggregate` on a region containing dropped chunks recalculates the aggregate without the dropped data.
+See [drop data][cagg-drop-data] for more information.

 The `refresh` command takes three arguments:
 *   The name of the continuous aggregate view to refresh
 *   The timestamp of the beginning of the refresh window